Pixboost/website-hugo-theme/site/content/terms-of-service-20082017/index.md

 6. You can start using the Service immediately without payment if you chose the “Free” Plan.

-7. For the Plans “Lite”, “Basic”, and “Advanced”, you have to provide credit card details on submission.
+7. For the Plans “S”, “M”, and “L”, you have to provide credit card details on submission.
 Payment for a Plan is deducted at the beginning of the next month after each Billing Period.

 8. One Pixboost User Account (or “Account”) can be used on several Users’ Websites.
 By Pixboost User Account, we mean a Registered User of the Pixboost Website.
-Traffic from all websites will be billed to this Account.
+Traffic from all Websites will be billed to this Account.

 9. Pixboost will not be liable for mistakes, errors, malfunctions and